Naltrexone Therapy for Opiates FAQs

 In addition to these implant risks, Naltrexone therapy can cause withdrawal symptoms if a patient isn’t fully detoxed when treatment begins.
 To avoid these risks, we carefully monitor patients before beginning Naltrexone therapy and only start treatment when they have completed their Accelerated Opiate Detox.

 We strongly believe that patients should be on Naltrexone therapy for at least 12 months after completing their detox.
 Recent research shows that it takes a year or more for the brain to fully heal from addiction.
 And we know that it also takes at least a year for people to learn about alcoholism and recovery, build up a support system, and integrate all of the recovery changes into their lives.
-Having Naltrexone therapy during the first stages of recovery helps prevent patients from relapsing while giving them time to invest in their long-term health.
+Having Naltrexone therapy during the first stages of recovery helps reduce the risk of relapse in patients while giving them time to invest in their long-term health.

 Very rarely, patients may try to override their Naltrexone therapy and take a very large opiate dose in pursuit of a high.
-While Naltrexone is an opiate blocker that prevents most overdoses, it is possible to take enough opiates for the dose to be fatal.
+While Naltrexone is an opiate blocker that reduces the risk of most overdoses, it is possible to take enough opiates for the dose to be fatal.

 Let’s Take the Next Step Together.